Serbian Air Force and Air Defence: Socialist Yugoslavia

 After World War II the Air Force underwent several developmental stages, the first major air force modernization being performed from 1953 to 1959.
 Aircraft made in the West (such as German Dornier Do 28) were introduced thus broaching the era of jet aviation.
 With the forming of first helicopter squadron in 1954 the chopper units were also incorporated within the reorganised Air Forces branch, renamed to Yugoslav Air Force (Jugoslovensko ratno vazduhoplovstvo).
 At the beginning of 1960s Soviet supersonic fighter MiG-21 was introduced, followed by intensive growth of Yugoslav aviation industry in that period.
-A number of jet planes prototypes were constructed, which served as basis for the development of training fighters and fighter aircraft, such as Soko G-2 Galeb and J-21 Jastreb, G-4 Super Galeb and Soko J-22 Orao and the most advanced Soviet fighter aircraft MiG-29 was introduced in the late 1980s.
+A number of jet planes prototypes were constructed, which served as basis for the development of training fighters and fighter aircraft, such as Soko G-2 Galeb and J-21 Jastreb, G-4 Super Galeb and Soko J-22 Orao as well as the most advanced Soviet fighter aircraft MiG-29, was introduced in the late 1980s.